ksreyr/SantiRey/README.md

+---
+title: Web self presentation
+---
-## <div id= "Description"></div> 👋 Hi, im Kevin Santiago Rey
+## <div id= "Description"></div> 👋 Hi, im Kevin Santiago Rey, hier you can find a little about me.
 ![](https://i.imgur.com/P6EtmaL.png)

 Computer science student and sound engineer.
-I am passionate about working with low-level languages like C ++ and functional languages like Haskell.
+I am passionate about working with low-level languages like C ++ and functional languages.
 I have been working in the software development area for two years with technologies such as Java EE, JSF and Automated Test with Selenium.

 If you have any questions or can help you just write me, I love being able to share and help others.
 If you have any suggestions and comments, they are not only totally welcome, but also highly appreciated.

-### You can found me an:
+### You can found me in social-networks
 I love making contributions in the programming area, for that reason I have various ways where I always try to contribute to the community. for example:

 Sharing Information in [twitter](https://twitter.com/ksreyr) as @ksreyr 🗣